 4. Try, try again

-Most children need to be introduced to a new food 8 to 10 times before they will try it.
-So don't give up on any vegetable or fruit.
+- Most children need to be introduced to a new food 10 to 15 times before they will try it.
+So, don't give up on any vegetable or fruit.
+Try different ways of preparing the vegetable or fruit.
+For example, if your child won’t eat carrot sticks, maybe they would eat grated carrot.

 5. Add variety